coinbase/staking-client-library-ts/README.md

 ### Stake SOL :diamond_shape_with_a_dot_inside:

-This code sample helps stake certain amount of SOL from a given user wallet.
+This code sample helps stake SOL from a given user wallet.
 View the full source [here](examples/solana/create-workflow.ts)

 <details open>